whatwg/streams/BinaryExtension.md

 - fulfills, that means either of:
     - the stream has been already closed
     - the reader has been already released while the stream was readable
-    - the stream was successfully cancelled for this `cancel()` call
+    - the stream was successfully cancelled for this `cancel()` call.
+In this case, the stream becomes `"closed"`.
 - rejects, that means either of:
     - the stream has been already errored
-    - the stream was cancelled for this `cancel()` call but was unsuccessful
+    - the stream was cancelled for this `cancel()` call but was unsuccessful.
+In this case, the stream becomes `"closed"`.

 ##### read(view)